rcsalomao/rcsalomao/README.md

 # Hello!

+Welcome to my profile!

-I am Rafael, PhD. in structural engineering, with focus on numerical methods and composite materials.
+I am a structural engineer with focus on numerical methods and composite materials.

-I also work with software, tools and web dev.
+I also do some software, tools and web development.

 Feel free to check out my repositories!